-In the database-centric model for tracking visitors, performance issues on Engage-enabled web sites arise for two major reasons:
+In database-centric visitor tracking, performance issues on Engage-enabled web sites arise for the following reasons:

-- 1. All visitor information is stored in Content Server's database.
-Therefore, many database accesses are required to store and obtain visitor information. - 2.
-When dynamic recommendations are used and the amount of data returned is large, Content Server logs an increased number of SystemItemCache entries.
-When this happens, Content Server's performance is diminished.
+- All visitor information is stored in Content Server's database.
+Multiple database accesses are required to store and retrieve information. - When dynamic recommendations are used and a large amount of data is returned, Content Server logs a greater number of SystemItemCache entries, which leads to performance degradation.
 To restore performance, the render:overridedeps tag was introduced as a way of limiting the number of dependencies that are logged in Content Server's database.
 This tag applies to both the database- and memory-centric models.